Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

 Given our model's ability to classify suspected AGN, it is not unreasonable for the reader to assume that the residuals of the repainting process and the output image can independently represent the AGN and galaxy components.
-Although utilising inpainting for decomposition is a worthwhile future research direction, the validity of the residuals to accurately represent the AGN component for further scientific analysis have not been tested and as such cannot be used.
-More significant exploration of which mask to use will also be vital for such a use-case.
+Although utilising inpainting for decomposition is a worthwhile future research direction, the validity of the residuals in accurately representing the AGN component for further scientific analysis has not been tested and, as such, cannot be used.
+A more significant exploration of which mask to use will also be vital for such a use case.
 A mask that adapts its size and shape for each input image will likely be necessary.
-For a deep-learning approach applying AGN decomposition on Euclid data, readers are referred to \citet{Q1-SP015}, hereafter called \citetalias{Q1-SP015}, whose method provides AGN fraction ($F_{\text{AGN}}$) measurements that we use to analyse our AGN candidates.
+For a deep-learning approach applying AGN decomposition to Euclid data, readers are referred to \citet{Q1-SP015}, hereafter called \citetalias{Q1-SP015}, whose method provides AGN fraction ($F_{\text{AGN}}$) measurements that we use to analyse our AGN candidates.

-The subset of Q1 used within this work and the subset tested in \citetalias{Q1-SP015}, feature an overlap of 425\,781 sources.
+The subset of sources from the Q1 catalogue~\citep{Q1-TP004} used within this work and the subset tested in \citetalias{Q1-SP015} feature an overlap of 425\,781 sources.
 The confusion matrix for AGN predictions between the diffusion classifier and sources with an $F_{\text{AGN}} \geq 0.2$ (AGN candidate for \citetalias{Q1-SP015}) are shown in \cref{tab:fAGN_confusion}.
-The majority of sources ($\sim95\%$) are in agreement by both methods not to be AGN candidates.
-With the remaining sources, only $\sim10\%$ are in agreement, with over five times more AGN candidates selected by \citetalias{Q1-SP015}.
-When comparing all the AGN candidates selected using their respective subsets of data, this number reduces down to 3.5 times more candidates selected by \citetalias{Q1-SP015} than the diffusion model (Table \ref{tab:fAGN_confusion2}).
+The majority of sources ($\sim95\%$) are agreed by both methods not to be AGN candidates.
+For the remaining sources, only $\sim10\%$ are agreed upon, with over five times more AGN candidates selected by \citetalias{Q1-SP015}.
+When comparing all the AGN candidates selected using their respective subsets of data, this number reduces down to 3.5 times more candidates selected by \citetalias{Q1-SP015} than the diffusion model (\cref{tab:fAGN_confusion2}).